AlienX77-cmd/AlienX77-cmd/README.md

 - Fourth Year Computer Engineering Student
 - Braingasm and Investment Analysis Addiction
-- Interested in women, data analytics, machine learning, quantitative finance
+- Interested in women, data analytics, machine learning, quantitative finance, (and also security system)
 <!--
 **AlienX77-cmd/AlienX77-cmd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.